aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=44074)

 ### Changelog ###

+#### 1.5.2 ####
+- Delete profile cache, if outlook-folder or caldav-server-url is changed, ticket #117, prevents data loss and forces new inital sync in such cases
+- Fix for linebreak issues of OpenX-change, merged from pull request #79, thx to bjoernbusch

 #### 1.5.1 ####
 - New features: